jinqi7/release-service-catalog/pipelines/rh-advisories/README.md

 | taskGitUrl | The url to the git repo where the release-service-catalog tasks to be used are stored | Yes | https://github.com/konflux-ci/release-service-catalog.git |
 | taskGitRevision | The revision in the taskGitUrl repo to be used | No | - |

+## Changes in 0.7.1
+- Remove the releaseServiceConfig parameter to the create-advisory task

 ## Changes in 0.7.0
 - The apply-mapping task now gets the dataPath parameter instead of releasePlanAdmissionPath